“There are two wolves,

 We can choose possibility as we ignite our inner spark and do the very thing that scares us.
 We can seize the stage, create a new idea and assertively challenge a status quo.
 We can think crazy big and know our ideas count so we keep going no matter what.
 And we create impact because our convictions are so luminous that we shine a light on all those with whom we connect.

-The alternative is to choose passivity as we hold ourselves back, speak in monotone, never question, dull our edges and squash our burgeoning ideas.
+The alternative is to choose passivity as we hold ourselves back, never question, dull our edges and squash our burgeoning ideas.
 We may not even know what we want to say because we rarely give ourselves the opportunity to clarify our own feelings and thoughts.
-So we come to business conversations, or indeed any conversation that matters, with a broken sense of self not realising how much potential, presence and impact we already have.
+So we come to business conversations, or indeed any conversation that matters, with a broken sense of self not realising how much potential and impact we already have.

 But what if we stop feeding them?
-As challenging as it is, we have to feed them no attention whatsoever, not even a shred of our precious time, and leave them flailing in the background as we keep moving forward to a possibility they themselves dare not imagine.
+As challenging as it is, we have to feed them NO ATTENTION whatsoever, not even a shred of our precious time, and instead leave them flailing in the background as we keep moving forward towards a possibility they dare not imagine.

 As Oscar Wilde puts it: